Clenching, Grinding & Bruxism

 These mouthguards, because of their soft and flexible nature, often encourage additional clenching.
 The soft material may wedge between teeth, increasing the risk of fracturing or causing tooth movement and pain.
 Long-term use of a soft appliance is discouraged.
 Soft appliance applications are for very limited and specific short-term purposes only.
 They require careful monitoring by a dentist.
 They may be cheap, but may be risky for long-term use.

-If you have questions about clenching and grinding of teeth, pleasecontact our Smiles at France practice today at (612) 824.7033.
+If you have questions about clenching and grinding teeth in the Minneapolis area, call Smiles at France today at (612) 824-7033.